oheredia/PCDE-Activity-9.1/README.md

-This is my repository for activity 9.1 MIT Data Engineering
+Repository for Activities 9.1 and 9.2